awsdocs/amazon-s3-developer-guide/doc_source/batch-ops-invoke-lambda.md

         resultString = origKey + " --> " + newKey

     except Exception as e:
-        # If we run into any exceptions, fail this task so batch operations does retry it and
+        # If we run into any exceptions, fail this task so batch operations does not retry it and
         # return the exception string so we can see the failure message in the final report
         # created by batch operations.
         resultCode = 'PermanentFailure'